Wildfire burns into central Montana town, destroys houses

 The power outage due to the downed power lines shut off water pumps, leaving the town without water, officials said.

-There were two grass fires near Browning on Wednesday where there were also power outages because the wind was knocking trees into power lines, officials said.
+There were two grass fires near Browning, where there were also power outages because the wind was knocking trees into power lines, officials said.

-Winds were forecast at about 20 mph (32 kph) with gusts up to 36 mph (58 kph) in central Montana on Thursday, the National Weather Service said.

-Several Montana cities also saw record high temperatures on Wednesday, with the central Montana town of Jordan reaching 76 degrees Fahrenheit (24 Celsius).

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.